 - Home-built Optoelectronic thin film/device(including solar cells, Photodiodes, LED/OLEDs, photo-electrochemical cells, etc.) characterization setup

 - Home-built DC electrical conductivity equipment (solid, semi-solid, liquid, thin film etc., Resistance Measurement range: 1 mΩ - 100 GΩ; Tri-axial cabling & shielding)

 - Home-built temperature-dependent DC resistivity setup

 - Minor equipment: Tensiometer, Magnetic Susceptibility balance, Tesla meter, Ultrasonic Bath, Magnetic stirrer and hotplate, Precision balance, Home-built energy efficient heat-treatment system, Moisture content analyzer, Distilled water plant(with access to nano-pure water, ~18MΩ.cm), Lux meter, Digital Tachometer, USB optical microscope(1000×), Home-built battery tester.

 *Access to X-ray Diffractometer(XRD) at IFRD and PP&PDC; Temperature-dependent Photoluminescence (Exc.
-Laser 225 nm) and Raman (Exc.
+Laser 225 nm) and Raman spectrometer(Horiva MacroRam Exc.
 Laser 785 nm), and Zeta potential and Nanoparticle size analyzer (Horiva SZ-100V2) at Central Analytical and Research Facilities (CARF), BCSIR.